withcloud/now/README.md

 # 𝚫 now API [![Build Status](https://travis-ci.org/timolins/now-api.svg)](https://travis-ci.org/timolins/now-api)

 Node.js module to interact with the official [𝚫 now API](https://zeit.co/api).

-You need to provide your API token, which you can find in `~/.now.json`.
+You need to provide your API token, which you can obtain [here](https://zeit.co/account#api-tokens).
+It is possible to pass it as a parameter or with the `NOW_TOKEN` environment variable.
+When no token is given, it will use the one contained in your `.now.json` file.

 ```sh
 npm install --save now-api